 The Company may also issue and sell additional securities of the Company to finance its operations or future acquisitions.
 The Company cannot predict the size of future issuances of securities of the Company or the effect, if any, that future issuances and sales of securities will have on the market price of any securities of the Company that are issued and outstanding from time to time.
-Sales or issuances of substantial amounts of securities of the Company, or the perception that such sales or issuances could occur, may adversely affect prevailing market prices for the securities of the Company that are issued and outstanding from time to time.
+Sales or issuances could occur, may adversely affect prevailing market prices for the securities of the Company that are issued and outstanding from time to time.
 With any additional sale or issuance of securities of the Company, holders will suffer dilution with respect to voting power and may experience dilution in the Company's earnings per share.
 Moreover, the Company's recent offerings of Common Shares may create a perceived risk of dilution resulting in downward pressure on the price of the Company's issued and outstanding Common Shares, which could contribute to progressive declines in the prices of such securities.